TL;DR

 Show up reliably.
 Follow through on commitments.
 Remember details from previous conversations.
 These basics of relationship building carry particular weight when historical experiences have given community members reason to distrust institutions and their representatives.

 Listen more than you speak, especially initially.
 Community members often have sophisticated understanding of their own health needs and barriers.
 Your role may be amplifying their knowledge rather than providing expertise they lack.
+If you find yourself afraid to ask questions in these settings, remember that genuine curiosity signals respect rather than weakness.

 Learning From Mistakes